marouanebatrone/forecating-mlops-pipeline/README.md

 ## Pipeline overview

 This MLOps pipeline automated the process in the project of gold price forecasting by integrating data extraction, transformation, and model retraining.
-It leverages Azure Data Lake, Azure DataBricks Notebooks to streamline data ingestion, preprocessing, and model updates.
+It leverages some Azure solutions to streamline data ingestion, preprocessing, and model updates.

 ### Pipeline architecture